BIRTH INJURY LAWYERS IN ATLANTA, GA

 - Failure to recognize and address changes in the fetus’ condition

-- Failure to diagnose and proper treat complications during birth, including infection, placenta abruption or previa, umbilical cord entrapment or premature rupture of the membranes
+- Failure to diagnose and properly treat complications during birth, including infection, placenta abruption or previa, umbilical cord entrapment, or premature rupture of the membranes

 - Failure to perform specialized tests during pregnancy